 You can come up with your USP or unique selling proposition.
 But it is easy to be unique.
 The challenge is how to become irresistible.

-This is why it is crucial for us to really know our audience.
+This is why it is crucial for us to find out what our audience needs.
 Our purpose is to understand what the audience desires (or avoids), how willing they are o do something (that they have not done before), what solutions they expect.

 If you have no idea how you are changing the lives of your audience, you have no business speaking before them.
 Keep that in mind.

 The first two steps are simple, but most speakers skip these steps.
-They spend more time delivering information.
+They spend more time spewing information.